milomedia/tilix/_posts/2020-05-27-cyber-essentials.md

 The Cyber Essentials scheme adopts a two-tiered approach: standard Cyber Essentials accreditation and Cyber Essentials Plus.

-The Cyber Essentials certification process includes a self-assessment questionnaire (SAQ) and an external vulnerability scan.
+The Cyber Essentials certification process comprises an external vulnerability scan and a self-assessment questionnaire (SAQ).
 It also defends against common attack vectors that target enterprise-level and corporate IT systems.

 Cyber Essentials Plus takes the evaluation process one step further as it requires an audit from a qualified third-party assessor, in addition to the SAQ required for the standard Cyber Essentials certification.